 For both solicited and unsolicited reports, it should be noted that these targets are difficult to predict due to a great deal of variance in these measures.
 Unsolicited reports pose a greater challenge, as each state has different laws on whether or not unsolicited reports can be generated.
-The target of solicited reports for CY 2013 was greatly exceeded by over 3 million reports.
-This measure is greatly impacted by varying laws and policies pertaining to solicited reports in each state.
-Additionally, it is impacted by the various prescribing practices of doctors, investigative capability of states investigative and regulatory agencies, demand for scheduled drugs, and capabilities of various state level PDMPs to generate solicited reports.
+Additionally, the targets are impacted by the various prescribing practices of doctors, investigative capability of states investigative and regulatory agencies, demand for scheduled drugs, and capabilities of various state level PDMPs to generate solicited and unsolicited reports.